Types of Death Benefits

 Retirees can name beneficiaries for the following benefits payable upon the retiree’s death:

-A one-time lump-sum death benefit.
-This benefit is vested.
+- $1000 one-time lump-sum death benefit – This benefit is vested.

-Any retirement allowance earned but not yet paid to the retiree at the time of the retiree’s death.
-This benefit is pro-rated to cover the amount payable for the portion of the month prior to the retiree’s death.
+- Retirement allowance earned but not yet paid by the retiree’s death – This benefit is pro-rated to cover the amount payable for the portion of the month prior to the retiree’s death.